-Some trees are adapted to grow in the full glare of forest canopies.
+Some trees, like oak in temperate climates, are adapted to grow in the full glare and these often form forest canopies.
 They invest costly resources in UV protection and efficient water regulation but reap the benefit of high food production.

 Some trees have given up the fight to be the biggest and get all the sun.
 They do well in the shade, expending less energy and needing to manufacture less food.

 This is a list of trees that prosper without too much sun: shade tolerance.